Follow by Email

 Tuesday, October 11, 2011

-The practice of נענועים -- waving and shaking the four Sukkot species in all directions -- begs for explanation.
-It is an ancient ritual; while not mentioned in the Bible, it is cited in early rabbinic sources.
-But despite its centrality to the Sukkot service, it remains mysterious even to "insiders."
+The practice of נענועים (na'anu'im) -- waving and shaking the four Sukkot species in all directions -- begs for explanation.
+It is an ancient ritual; though not mentioned in the Bible, it is cited in early rabbinic sources.
+But despite its centrality to the Sukkot service, it remains mysterious even to insiders.

-The halakhic status of נענועים should not be minimized.
-While the details of how and when to wave the lulav vary by community, the act of waving itself is treated as more than a mere “custom” in the halakhic literature.
-Although the halakha requires only lifting or holding the four species to fulfill the mitzva on a technical level, na’anu’im are the essential, even defining, aspect of arba minim.
-Two halakhot recorded in the Mishna, regarding a lulav’s minimum size and the appropriate age to begin performing the mitzva, make this clear:
+The halakhic significance of נענועים should not be minimized.
+While the details of how and when to wave the lulav vary by community, the act of waving itself is considered much more than a mere “custom” in the halakhic literature.
+Technically, the halakhah requires only lifting or holding the four species to fulfill the mitzvah.
+But

 לולב שיש בו שלשה טפחים כדי לנענע בו, כשר (משנה סוכה ג:א)